Subject area: Architecture and Architectural History & Heritage

 Why choose Architecture and Architectural History & Heritage at the University of Edinburgh?

-As a place of outstanding architectural interest and a designated UNESCO World Heritage Site, Edinburgh offers the perfect setting to study the historic built environment.
+As a place of outstanding architectural interest and a designated UNESCO World Heritage Site, Edinburgh offers the perfect setting in which to study the built environment.

-Our exclusive MA (Hons) Architectural History & Heritage programme is the only programme of its type in the UK.
+Our MA (Hons) Architectural History & Heritage programme is unique in the UK.

-In Architecture you will learn from leading architectural practitioners and researchers through architectural design exploration and proposition, and thematic approaches to briefs and sites, informed by theoretical and practical knowledge.
+In Architecture you will learn from leading architectural practitioners and researchers through architectural design exploration and proposition.
+Thematic approaches to briefs and sites are informed by theoretical and practical knowledge.